MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the number of milliseconds that the computer waits when retrieving user settings from the settings storage location.
 You can use this setting to override the default value of 2000 milliseconds.

 If you enable this policy setting, set the number of milliseconds that the system waits to retrieve settings.